 Users by Age: You can use this segment to filter users visiting your website or property by their age.
 You can set up custom age groups – for example, 25-35 year-olds – to take a closer look at users within specific demographics and analyse their particular behaviours.

 Users by Location: This segment can be used to view where users visiting your website or property are located.
 You can view it by continent, sub-continent, country, region and/or city.
 It allows you to gain an insight into where your most valuable users are located, as well as comparing different users based on their interactions with your site and subsequent location – i.e. how users from Melbourne view your site vs. users from the Gold Coast.

 Here’s how Google suggests analysing data with segments.

 Import From Gallery

 If the segments offered through Google Analytics are not quite specific enough for you and you’re all out of ideas on how to look at your data from an alternate perspective, you should look into importing segments from Google’s shared library.

 Have you tried any of the above segments?
 What are some segments that you like to use that give you the most useful data for your business?

-Leave a comment below and let us know your thoughts, or explore our website to find out more about the services we offer.
+Let us know your thoughts, or explore our website to find out more about the services we offer.